 But would anyone call this cloud computing?
 Many probably would – many consider Hotmail and Salesforce.com to be cloud computing.
 Some probably wouldn’t – because I can’t auto-provision “instances” of a virtualized computer, and I can see (but not access) the other shared users on the same box.

 I don’t think so.
-I do think that a few new business models that have very spike-prone utilizaton rates such as data analytics and modeling could possibly have access to more CPU at a better cost.
-But shared hosting for small projects and businesses has been around forever – I don’t see cloud computing creating an entire new storm of IT demand.
+I do think that a few new business models that have very spike-prone utilization rates such as data analytics and modeling could possibly have access to more CPU at a better cost.
+But shared hosting for small projects and businesses has been around forever – I don’t see cloud computing creating an entirely new storm of IT demand.